 On average, a 60% protein variation will result in a slow nitrogen release of 10%.
-As the corn gluten meal breaks down, it enriches the soil and adds organic matter.
+As the CGM breaks down, it enriches the soil and adds organic matter.

-It should be noted that this isn’t the same as the corn meal we make cornbread from.
-Corn meal is ground dried corn.
+It should be noted that this isn’t the same as the meal we make cornbread from.
+Meal is ground dried corn.
 While it contains part of the endosperm, it’s lower in protein.
-Corn gluten meal is mostly endosperm, the food which corn plants rely on to germinate.
+CGM is mostly endosperm, the food which corn plants rely on to germinate.

 Natural Weed Control?

-Not only is corn gluten meal a good fertilizer, but it acts as a pre-emergent weed control option.
-In the 90’s, an Ohio State University professor released a study on the gluten meal.
+Not only is CGM a good fertilizer, but it acts as a pre-emergent weed control option.
+In the 90s, an Ohio State University professor released a study on the gluten meal.
 A naturally-forming component of the meal stifles root development.
-This only works if it’s in place prior to germination.
+This only works if it’s in place prior to seed germination.

 How Is Corn Gluten Meal Made?

 The process of processing corn for oils or cornstarch results in this useful byproduct.
-To make corn gluten meal, there’s two different methods, but they both start in the same place.
+To make CGM, there are two different methods, but they both start in the same place.

 Harvested corn will be taken to a mill.
 At the mill, the corn will be cleaned and then steeped to soften the kernels.

 Once the kernels have become soft, a coarse grinding stage happens.
 The resulting ground corn travels down one of two paths.
-One results in corn oil as well as corn gluten meal feed for animals.
-The other results in cornstarch and a less-potent corn gluten meal.
+One results in corn oil as well as CGM animal feed.
+The other results in cornstarch and a less-potent CGM.

-For feed grade gluten meal, the grinding stage then moves on to a germ separation stage.
+For animal feed-grade gluten meal, the grinding stage then moves on to a germ separation stage.
 The germ is then pressed to extract oil.

-The resulting pressed meal is blended with ground corn bran and some of the steeping liquid.
-This creates wet corn gluten feed.
+The resulting pressed meal is blended with ground corn bran and some steeping liquid.
+This creates wet corn gluten feed (CGF).
 It may be kept loose or pressed into pellets.
 The resulting feed is then dried for long-term storage.

 The other process also begins at the grinding stage.
 Unlike the meal for pressing oil, meal for extracting cornstarch requires further grinding.
 It’s then screened to remove bran, which is sent to the feed prep area.

 The finely-ground meal is made into a slurry with water.
 It’s repeatedly washed and cycled through centrifuges to extract the starches.
-Once the cornstarch has been extracted, the water is removed and the meal dried into corn gluten meal.
+Once the cornstarch has been extracted, the water is removed and the meal dried into CGM.

-Both forms work in garden usage, but typically corn gluten feed is lower in protein due to the addition of the bran.
+Both forms work in garden usage, but typically CGF is lower in protein due to the addition of the bran.
 Feed-grade meal is usually 22% or less protein, and pure gluten meal is 60%.

 Benefits of Corn Gluten Meal

-As a natural fertilizer, corn gluten meal is a fantastic source of nitrogen.
-Typical NPK for corn gluten meal is 10-0-0.
+As a natural fertilizer, CGM is a fantastic source of nitrogen.
+The typical NPK for CGM is 10-0-0.
 It’s slow-releasing, taking up to 2 months to break down in the soil.

 For weed control, it’s an effective pre-emergent option if spread heavily on the soil.
 Lawns in particular are popular choices for this use.
 It retards the growth of many broadleaf weeds like dandelions.
 It’s also quite effective against crabgrass.

-And of course, as it’s a food-safe product, corn gluten meal is perfectly pet and small-child safe, too.
+And of course, as it’s a food-safe product, CGM is perfectly pet and small-child safe, too.